tiagomichaelsousa/LaravelFilters/README.md

 }
 ```

-The `filter()` receives the query builder and the instance of the class responsible for the filter methods.
+The `filter()` method receives the query builder and the instance of the class responsible for the filter methods.

 The `resolve()` method works like an helper.
 It verifies if the request has the query string `paginate=x` and if its present it return the response with pagination, otherwise it will return the data.